 Depending on the software environment it may be necessary to set-up the system software with IP-BiSerial-VI-BA27 "registration" data.
-For example in WindowsNT there is a system registry, which is used to identify the resident hardware.
 Other OS may be more "plug and play".
-The Dynamic Engineering Driver operates in a "plug and play" mode using parent \Leftrightarrow child architecture..
+The Dynamic Engineering Driver operates in a "plug and play" mode using parent ⇔ child architecture.